-In Disabled Mode, the eRouter transparently forwards all traffic directly between its Customer-Facing Interface and its Operator-Facing Interface.
+When the eRouter is in Disabled Mode, the eRouter MUST NOT enable either IPv4 or IPv6 services or route IP between the Customer-Facing Interfaces and Operator-Facing Interfaces.
+In Disabled Mode, the eRouter transparently bridges all traffic directly between its Customer-Facing Interfaces and its Operator-Facing Interface.
 In this mode, it appears as if there is no eRouter present.
 The CM bridges all traffic (regardless of IP protocol version) to the CPE ports that would have been behind the eRouter had it been enabled.
 In this mode, the eRouter specification is irrelevant - the interfaces become part of the cable modem.
 All behavior will occur according to the DOCSIS specifications.

-When configured to operate in IPv4 Protocol Enabled Mode, the eRouter performs IPv4 provisioning and forwards IPv4 traffic between its Customer-Facing Interface and its Operator-Facing Interface.
-The eRouter operating in IPv4 Protocol Enabled Mode will not perform any IPv6 provisioning.
-An eRouter configured to operate in IPv4 Protocol Enabled Mode will not forward any IPv6 traffic.
-The IPv4 traffic is forwarded using NAPT according to Section 9.
+When the eRouter is in IPv4 Protocol Enabled Mode, the eRouter performs IPv4 provisioning as described in Section 7 and IPv4 data forwarding and NAPT according to Section 9.
+The eRouter operating in IPv4 Protocol Enabled Mode does not perform any IPv6 provisioning.
+When the eRouter is in IPv4 Protocol Enabled Mode, the eRouter MUST NOT forward IPv6 traffic between the Operator-Facing Interface and the Customer-Facing Interfaces.

-When configured to operate in IPv6 Protocol Enabled Mode, the eRouter performs IPv6 provisioning and forwards IPv6 traffic between its Customer-Facing Interface and its Operator-Facing Interface.
-The eRouter operating in IPv6 Protocol Enabled Mode will not perform any IPv4 provisioning.
-An eRouter configured to operate in IPv6 Protocol Enabled Mode will not forward any IPv4 traffic.
+When the eRouter is in IPv6 Protocol Enabled Mode, the eRouter performs IPv6 provisioning according to Section 8 and IPv6 data forwarding according to Section 10.
+The eRouter operating in IPv6 Protocol Enabled Mode does not perform any IPv4 provisioning.
+When the eRouter is in IPv6 Protocol Enabled Mode, the eRouter MUST NOT forward IPv4 traffic between the Operator-Facing Interface and the Customer-Facing Interfaces.